About

 Bio

-I’m a Data Scientist at a tech company in the Netherlands where I support company-wide experimentation as part of the Research and Consultancy team.
-My work has involved working within the experimentation track and with other teams within the company on experiment quality and experiment impact.
+Immeditaly prior to that I worked as a Data Scientist at a tech company in the Netherlands, supporting online experimentation.
+I worked within an engineering-focussed team responsible for maintaining the colleague-facing side of the experimentation platform and assessing and reporting on experiment quality and impact.
 This also includes internal training on our culture of experimentation, the science behind it, and our use of sequential testing.

-Prior to joining industry I was an Assistant Professor at the London School of Hygiene and Tropical Medicine on pneumococcal disease and vaccination and dengue fever under Dr Stefan Flasche and on SARS-CoV-2/COVID-19 as part of the CMMID COVID-19 Working Group.
-My teaching included module coordination and lecturer of 2491 - Data Challenge and lecturer in 2490 - Machine Learning.
+Prior to joining industry I was an Assistant Professor at the London School of Hygiene and Tropical Medicine, researching pneumococcal disease and vaccination and dengue fever under Dr Stefan Flasche and on SARS-CoV-2/COVID-19 as part of the CMMID COVID-19 Working Group.
+My teaching included module coordination and lecturer of 2491 - Data Challenge, lecturing in 2490 - Machine Learning, and demonstrating in a variety of quantitative modules for medical statistics and epidemiology students.

 In addition, I taught teach mathematics and statistics to first year science students in the unit SEB113 - Quantitative Methods in Science.
 In 2015, the SEB113 teaching team was the recipient of the Vice Chancellor’s Performance Award for innovation in redesiging the unit for student success through encouraging engagement with multiple technologies.